Skip to main content

 • Immutable contract values, indexed by time.

 The Flare blockchain indexer enables querying by time intervals and event types.
-Voters use the indexer to fetch data and perform calculations, which are then encoded into Merkle roots.
+Data providers use the indexer to fetch data and perform calculations, which are then encoded into Merkle roots.

-• Reduces storage costs by storing only Merkle roots on-chain.
+• Reduced storage costs by storing only Merkle roots onchain.

-Voters assemble Merkle roots for voting and can provide services to access confirmed data.
-This data can be exposed via APIs, allowing users to obtain calculation results with full Merkle proofs for on-chain verification.
+Data providers assemble Merkle roots for voting and can provide services to access confirmed data.
+This data can be exposed via APIs, allowing users to obtain calculation results with full Merkle proofs for onchain verification.